tjeastmond/hey-coffee/README.md

 - **server:** For the rsync: user@yoursite.com:/path/to/blog
 - **port:** The ssh port...22 is usually the safe bet

+Everything except the server parameter will be passed down to your templates, so if you want to add a copyright or anything else this a good place to do it.

 ## Posts

-Posts are simply Markdown files in the **posts/** directory.
+Posts are simply markdown files in the **posts/** directory.
 The name of the file will become part of the post's URL (ex: test-post.md will have a slug of /2013/04/22/test-post).

 The first line is the post's title, and right under that is where you can place some key/value pairs that will be treated as variables and passed down to your template.